system-er/gdtinycc/README.md

 integrates tinycc(aka TCC) into Godot with gdextension c++.
 compile and execute C code directly (both very fast!).
+GDTinyCC is a new node for godot that inherits from Node.
+WIP (work in progress) - programmed with godot 4.5, tinycc-mob
+time to get out the old Kernighan/Ritchie's C-bible  ;-)

 edit your c-files with the editor of your choice
 and choose the name of the .c-file in the GDTinyCC-node in inspector.

-GDTinyCC is a new node for godot that inherits from Node.
-WIP (work in progress) - programmed with godot 4.5, tinycc-mob
-- _ready, _process, _physics_process, _input and _unhandled_input
-- _enter_tree, exit_tree, _notification
-- inputevents, signals
-- time to get out the old Kernighan/Ritchie's C-bible  ;-)

 three options:
 - compile and run c-source-file just in time (filename *.c in inspector in "Source File")